Faithful-Resource-Pack/Docs/pages/textures/f32-texturing-guidelines.md

 <br id="mob-faces">

 1. **Mob faces** can be particularly hard to interpret in only double the resolution.
-If all attempts at upscaling the face end up looking bad, it is acceptable to use a “mixel-face” – just keeping the vanilla mob face, without any edits, on an upscaled background.
+If all attempts at upscaling the face end up looking bad, it is acceptable to use a “mixel-face”—just keeping the vanilla mob face, without any edits, on an upscaled background.

 <img src="/images/textures/f32-texturing-guidelines/mob_faces.png" alt="acceptable mob face" class="center">
 <i class="center">An acceptable mob face.</i>